BrainyLark/lkc2/README.md

 # LKC Crowdsourcing platform

 This document provides installation instructions and other additional information about a crowdsourcing system dedicated to the Local Knowledge Core (LKC).
+This system consists of two components: 1) Front-end application and 2) LKC API.

+The LKC API is developed with NodeJS and ExpressJS which provides a set of RESTful APIs functioning LKC crowdsourcing methodology.
+The front-end application is the web user interface developed with Angular 5 that uses the API.

 ## Getting Started